-Unit A. Scientific Investigation Skills and Career Exploration
+Strand A. Scientific Investigation Skills and Career Exploration

-A1. demonstrate scientific investigation skills (related to both inquiry and research) in the four areas of skills (initiating and planning, performing and recording, analysing and interpreting, and communicating); A2. identify and describe careers related to the fields of science under study, and describe the contributions of scientists, including Canadians, to those fields.
+- A1. demonstrate scientific investigation skills (related to both inquiry and research) in the four areas of skills (initiating and planning, performing and recording, analysing and interpreting, and communicating); - A2. identify and describe careers related to the fields of science under study, and describe the contributions of scientists, including Canadians, to those fields.

-Unit B. Kinematics
+Strand B. Dynamics

-- B1. analyse technologies that apply concepts related to kinematics, and assess the technologies' social and environmental impact; - B2. investigate, in qualitative and quantitative terms, uniform and non-uniform linear motion, and solve related problems; - B3. demonstrate an understanding of uniform and non-uniform linear motion, in one and two dimensions.
+- B1. analyse technological devices that apply the principles of the dynamics of motion, and assess the technologies' social and environmental impact; - B2. investigate, in qualitative and quantitative terms, forces involved in uniform circular motion and motion in a plane, and solve related problems; - B3. demonstrate an understanding of the forces involved in uniform circular motion and motion in a plane.